 When Noah’s family leaves the ark, God commands them to be fruitful and multiply.
 He gives them all the animals to eat.
 What had they been eating on the ark?
 I don’t know.

-But they are told not to eat anything with its blood in it.
+However, they are told not to eat anything with its blood in it.
 Again, blood is important.
-In the early church, the new Gentile believers are told that they don’t have to be circumcised, but that they shouldn’t eat blood.
+In the early church, the new Gentile believers were told that they didn’t have to be circumcised but that they shouldn’t eat blood.
 This forbidding of blood supersedes the Law of Moses; it comes before and after it.
 I don’t understand it, but I can see in Scripture it’s important to God.